 Runners generally use the same muscles over and over again in their runs.
 This can put a particular strain on your body if not conditioned properly.
 Yoga makes a great warm up and cool down routine that will help you properly condition your muscles and also aid in recovery after a run.
 Regular practice will help stretch and strengthen the muscles, making your body ready to hit the pavement any time.

 4. Prevent Injury for Long Term Health

-Runners who neglect proper training or who don’t tend to muscle conditioning and recovery will often times find themselves victim to injury.
+Runners who neglect proper training or who dont tend to muscle conditioning and recovery will oftentimes find themselves victim to injury.
 Not only do injuries bring your running to a halt, it makes it that much harder to get back to where you were before.
-Having a regular yoga practice can help prevent those injuries and keep you moving.
+If you start running again before you’re ready, you could make the situation worse.
+That’s when something like sports cryotherapy could come into play.
+Athletes tend to use this method during their recovery when they want to heal and recover fully from their injury, without the possibility of it recurring again in the future.
+But with that being said, having a regular yoga practice can help prevent those injuries and keep you moving.

 Okay, Im convinced Now where do I start?

 For a quick reference, check out SELF magazines list of 10 Yoga Poses for Runners.
 Its a great resource for learning how to do the pose and what benefits you can gain from each of them.
 Pick which ones work for you or incorporate all of them into your next workout.